-- 5 year plan: Quality of Education; Estates Management; Workforce Development; Training Hub Development - Ofsted Report June 2022.
-Outstanding with no areas identified for improvement. - SLT has undertaken a great deal of work to ensure the quality of teaching, learning and assessment is of a consistently high standard across the school and have focused on building capacity across all levels so that this is sustainable in the future - Safeguarding of pupils is prioritised with all staff aware of the importance of vigilance and a 'it could happen here and probably is' approach - Outstanding Ofsted Report (June 2022) with no identified areas for improvement - Improvement in achievement and progress in the school's results for all learners - Increase in number of internal applications for leadership positions - Staff leading significant areas of whole school change (e.g. curriculum, assessment, training, interventions) - High levels of support from community partners and parents - Phase leaders deep dive analysis of their phases has led to strong pastoral teams, clear operational systems and structures, improvements in teaching and learning and in enhanced pupil outcomes - Succession planning strategic model so that best standards maintained as school grows within shifting educational landscape - Robust monitoring system to measure the quality of teaching across school.
-This comprises of regular learning walks (protocol available) by SLT; formal lesson observations by SLT; subject lead deep dives; book scrutinies; provision scrutinies; parent surveys; pupil surveys; SIP and Governor monitoring visits and from established support partners - Annual parent/carer meetings, plus annual review of EHCP.
+- 5 year plan - Year 3 horizon - Ofsted Report June 2022.
+Outstanding with no areas identified for improvement. - SLT has undertaken a great deal of work to ensure the quality of teaching, learning and assessment is of a consistently high standard across the school and have focused on building capacity across all levels so that this is sustainable in the future - Safeguarding of pupils is prioritised with all staff aware of the importance of vigilance and a 'it could happen here and probably is' approach - Improvement in achievement and progress in the school's results overtime for all learners - Increase in number of internal applications for leadership positions - Staff leading significant areas of whole school change (e.g. curriculum, assessment, training, interventions) - High levels of support from community partners and parents - Phase leaders deep dive analysis of their phases has led to strong pastoral teams, clear operational systems and structures, improvements in teaching and learning and in enhanced pupil outcomes - Succession planning strategic model so that best standards maintained as school grows within shifting educational landscape - Robust monitoring system to measure the quality of teaching across school.
+This comprises of regular learning walks (protocol available) by SLT; formal lesson observations by SLT; subject lead deep dives; book scrutinies; provision scrutinies; parent surveys; SIP and Governor monitoring visits and from established support partners - Annual parent/carer meetings, plus annual review of EHCP.
 During these meetings parents are consulted and informed by the class teacher, therapists, social worker and health colleagues regarding expected outcomes for learners that lead to overall achievement.
-Joint working is central to this process. - Links with local universities continues to support future of high quality teaching graduates - Lead SENCo within school working closely with LA SEND Officers on 2 day a week secondment - Admissions Strategy significantly developed during 2021-2022 and continues to influence LA in placing pupils where needs are met effectively supporting the development of specialisms south east of Northumberland - Parent voice informs school development as the parent hub works to support collaborative working with families and supports pupil achievement and progress in addition to enhanced quality of life - Leadership and Management opportunities including working with partner schools on defined improvement tasks and evaluating involvement to ensure impact, for eg. systems leads with Castle school, advising on specialist support bases in mainstream schools. - Estates management- Premises Development Plan/Premises Development Team inc Governors creatively adapting school site to accommodate highly specialist courtyard therapy spaces to enhance therapy provision, pupil readiness for learning within enabling environments and increased PLIM targets being met - Community Use Plan devised to allow access to school facilities out of school hours for pupils, families and community - Awareness of regional and national research documents and successful bid to be included in North of Tyne Combined Authority Poverty Proofing supports schools policy and practice - Business links created eg. HMRC, Proctor and Gamble as part of a 'giving back' approach supports school premises improvement projects. - Further development of off-site Post-16 provision at the Appleby Centre
+Joint working is central to this process. - Links with local universities continues to support future of high quality teaching graduates - Lead SENCo within school working closely with LA SEND Officers on 2 day a week secondment - Admissions Strategy significantly developed during 2021-2022 and continues to influence LA in placing pupils where needs are met effectively supporting the development of specialisms south east of Northumberland - School works hard in support of collaborative working with families to supports pupil achievement and progress in addition to enhanced quality of life - Leadership and Management opportunities including working with partner schools on defined improvement tasks and evaluating involvement to ensure impact, for eg. systems leads with Castle school and outward facing developments, such as advising on specialist support bases in mainstream schools. - Estates management- Premises Development Team inc Governors creatively adapting school site, including at the Appleby Centre, to accommodate highly specialist courtyard therapy spaces to enhance therapy provision, pupil readiness for learning within enabling environments and increased PLIM targets being met - Community Use Plan devised to allow access to school facilities out of school hours for pupils, families and community

-- Community links enhanced and barriers removed as school move into off site spaces eg. community café - School Leaders are fully aware of the issues associated with teacher workload and wellbeing.
+- Awareness of regional and national research documents and successful bid to be included in North of Tyne Combined Authority Poverty Proofing supports school policy and practice - Links with University Researchers, including FEAST School Food project - Business links created eg. HMRC, Proctor and Gamble as part of a 'giving back' approach supports school premises improvement projects - School Leaders are fully aware of the issues associated with teacher workload and wellbeing.
 Consideration has been, and continues to be given - Supported staff health and wellbeing